 We packed our picnic lunch and relaxed in the sun with the company of some local ducks before wandering the laneways of the town.
 If you have time you can visit the imposing old citadel and fortress museum, but we were content to wander the streets and enjoy the views over the water, watching the boats go by.

 The journey around the islands closest to the city is a great way to appreciate the famous coloured buildings from the water, and get an unbeatable view of the cities landscape.
 If it’s quiet enough and you loiter around the door like Tim did, the sailors might even let you down into the engine room to see the old steam engine in action.

-We wish we had more time to explore more of the archipelago, it was simply stunning and there are so many islands to choose from, many of which have summer accommodation to prolong your island experience.
+We wish we had more time to explore more of the archipelago, it was simply stunning and there are so many islands to choose from.
 We would have loved to visit the remote island of Huvudskär, but sadly the ferry here began a week after we left.